 We Don’t Have the Money – How Can We Afford Building-out Broadband?

 Establishing a broadband network in a locality with unserved or underserved areas is a significant undertaking and in some cases prohibitively costly.
-When there is not enough of a private sector business case to invest in those area, a pivot is needed to look at broadband as an investment for the long term – as infrastructure.
+When there is not enough of a private sector business case to invest in an area, a pivot is needed to look at broadband as an investment for the long term – as infrastructure.

 - Broadband not seen infrastructure, nor as an essential service for the community